d3n15tttt/Black-Star-THE-GOAT/README.md

-# 🌟 Black☆Star Tribute Website
+# 🌟 Soul Eater Fan Site

 ![Soul Eater Banner](https://img.shields.io/badge/Soul%20Eater-Black%E2%98%86Star-red?style=for-the-badge&logo=data:image/png;base64,iVBORw0KGgoAAAANSUhEUgAAAAEAAAABCAYAAAAfFcSJAAAACklEQVR4nGMAAQAABQABDQottAAAAABJRU5ErkJggg==)

 ## 📖 What's This?

-Yo, I made this website just to learn how to code and have some fun celebrating the one and only **Black☆Star** from *Soul Eater*!
-No fancy stuff here, just some HTML, CSS, and a whole lot of passion for a cool character.
+Yo, I built this site as a fun learning project to dive into coding while celebrating all the awesome characters from Soul Eater!
+It’s a chill hub where you can check out the coolest faces from the series and enjoy a bit of anime nostalgia.

 ## 🎯 What’s the Deal?